 However, people will continue to use their desktop systems or a laptop equivalent because they need the functionality that the PC provides.
 It simply isn’t possible to run a business by typing everything on a smartphone screen (not unless you’re into repetitive stress injuries).
 From a computer scientist’s perspective, the PC still makes a great platform for writing applications.
 It is the basic machine that everyone uses, despite the fact that everyone seems to think it’s dead.

-There are many assumed dead things in the world of computers.
+Going back to my earlier point though, there are many assumed dead things in the world of computers.
 For example, everyone assumes that COBOL is dead, but it isn’t.
 We’ve been reading about the death of COBOL as a language for years and it isn’t even taught in colleges anymore, yet if you used an ATM anytime recently, you probably relied on a COBOL application to make the transaction.
 PCs are coming to the same transitional phase.
-Everyone will continue to use PCs in some fashion, but the growth phase of the PC is over, so the PC will appear less glamorous in the years to come—it will become yet another tool.
+Everyone will continue to use PCs in some fashion, but the growth phase of the PC is over, so the PC will appear less glamorous in the years to come-it will become yet another tool.
 In some respects, the PC will become like a car.
 They’re both complex devices that people take for granted because they’re commodities.
 In addition, both require specialized skills to work on and yet have devoted legions of non-professional adherents.
+It is therefore crucial to inspire future generations to get involved with Computer Science, and some may find the challenge of is ap computer science hard just the thing to set them on their way to a career working with computers.

 The direction computer science is taking today is the browser-based application.
 The reason is relatively simple.
 People now use multiple devices to perform tasks, but the common element for all of these devices is a browser that can host applications.
 Having the same application to perform common tasks on each device is a necessity if the person is to accomplish anything useful.
 In addition, tastes in devices vary between people.
 These devices have differing capabilities and flexibility.
 An application today must run equally well in every environment.
 Even in a controlled environment, people are working with more types of devices from a variety of vendors-the focus is less on compatibility and more on what appeals to the person in the way of features.